ptsvyatkov/Info3/README.md

 ### Lab exercises
 Can be found in the /Labs folder.
 The PDFs to the corresponding lab contain information with the given tasks. <br>
 The course was less about programming and more about understanding concepts like SDLC models, Test Driven Development, Agile methodologies and more.
+The last exercise (Lab8) was to implement a Linked List in a test-driven manner.